andrewasmit/snowman/README.md

 This is a Single-Page Application that provides a kid-friendly alternative to a popular word-guessing game.

 ### Project Details
-This project is built with ReactJS and is styled with vanilla CSS.
+This project is built with ReactJS and is styled with vanilla CSS and Material UI.